DDroid-Android/home/README.md

 **Themis+'s Clues**

-The three metrics (event coverage, event-pair coverage and minimal distance) are visualied.
+The figure below gives the three coverage metrics (event coverage, event-pair coverage and trace-based minimal distance).

-- *Event coverage* shows how many events and event pairs are covered or missed.
+- *Event coverage* (EC) computes how many events are covered or missed.
+In this case of `ScarletNote-#114`, its EC is `80%`.

-- *Event Pair Coverage* shows how many event pairs are covered or missed.
+- *Event-Pair Coverage* (EPC) computes how many event pairs are covered or missed.
+In this case of `ScarletNote-#114`, its EPC is `38.1%`.

-- *Distance Statistics* shows the distances experienced when running the tool.
-The distances here are all shortest distances between one states and the final state (i.e., the crash state).
-And the distances are sorted from largest to smallest.
-For example, the minimal distance in the figure below is `3`.
+- *Trace-based minimal distance* computes how close a testing tool can reach a bug.
+It uses the number of pivot events to characterize the distance.
+Here, *Distance Statistics* computes all the reached distances between any reached state and the final state (i.e., the crashing state).
+The distances are sorted from the largest to the smallest.
+In this case of `ScarletNote-#114`, the minimal distance is `3`.
+The number of arrivals (reached times) of the `3`-minimal distance is over `150`.

 <div align="center">
     <img src="./figures/themis-plus-clues.png" width="90%"/>
 </div>

-**Details**
+**Details of Clues**

-Next is the details of event executions and the minimal distance.
+The figure below gives the execution times of pivot events and the minimal distance.
-- At the top of the figure below, event execution times are shown next to the event ID and the *black vertical line* implies the minimal distance to the crash state (i.e., the testing tool needs to follow the minimal bug-triggering trace to execute $E_3$, $E_4$ and $E_5$ to trigger the bug).
-From this figure, executed events $E_1$ (executed 77 times), $E_2$ (executed 96 times), $E_3$ (executed 10 times), $E_4$ (executed 3 times) and missed event $E_5$ are shown.
+- The execution times of pivot events is given next to the event ID.
+Specifically, `Event 1 (77 times)` indicates that $E_1$ was executed `77` times;  `Event 2 (96 times)` indicates that $E_2$ was executed `96` times; `Event 3 (10 times)` indicates that $E_3$ was executed `10` times; `Event 4 (3 times)` indicates that $E_4$ was executed `3` times; `Event 5 (0 times)` indicates that $E_5$ was executed `0` times.
+- The *black vertical line* denotes that the minimal distance is `3`.
+It indicates that Fastbot can only execute <$E_1$, $E_2$>.

 <div align="center">
     <img src="./figures/event-details.png" width="90%"/>
 </div>

-- At the bottom is the event statistics.
-This chart visualizes the event execution times and the time of first execution of each pivot event, showing the difference in aforementioned two aspects between the different events.
+The figure below gives the detailed execution statistics of pivot events.
+The left axis gives the execution times of pivot events (`Execution times`, in the column graph), and the right axis gives the time when each pivot event was executed at the first time (`Time of first execution`, in the dotted graph).

 <div align="center">
     <img src="./figures/event-statistics.png" width="60%"/>